 The 26-year-old LeFlore, starting in center field for the injured Mickey Stanley, went 0-for-four with three strikeouts.
-Incredibly, the game lasted just an hour and 47 minutes.
+The game lasted just an hour and 47 minutes.

 Four years earlier, in the winter of 1970, a 21-year-old LeFlore and two accomplices robbed Dee’s Bar on Mack Avenue across from the old Chrysler Stamping Plant, landing LeFlore in Jackson State Prison with a sentence of five to 15 years.

-Growing up near Van Dyke Street and Warren Avenue on the city’s east side, LeFlore hadn’t played any organized baseball in his youth.
+Growing up near Warren and Van Dyke on the city’s east side, LeFlore hadn’t played any organized baseball in his youth.
 But with little to do behind bars, he joined the prison baseball team.